ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ## Restricting IPs {#restrictingips}

-The client MAY at any point request the proxy reject all traffic from uncompressed targets by using COMPRESSION_CLOSE on the Context ID corresponding to uncompressed targets effectively acting as a firewall against unwanted or unknown IPs.
+If an uncompressed Context ID was set (via {{uncompressed}}), the client MAY at any point request the proxy reject all traffic from uncompressed targets by using COMPRESSION_CLOSE (see {{compressionclose}}) on said Context ID. targets effectively acting as a firewall against unwanted or unknown IPs.

 ## Capsules {#capsules}
-The Listener capsule types are defined below:
+The Listener capsule types are defined as follows:

+### The COMPRESSION_ASSIGN capsule {#compressionassign}

+The Compression Assign capsule has two purposes.
+Either to request the assignment of a Context ID (see {{contextid}}) to a corresponding target IP:Port.
+Or to accept a COMPRESSION_ASSIGN request from the other party.

 ~~~ ascii-art
 Capsule {